 1. Iberia Terminal 4: VIP Velazquez Business Lounge

 Iberia VIP Velazquez Business Lounge is the 24 hour lounge at Madrid-Barajas airport.
 Iberia uses Terminal 4 as its main hub for intercontinental flights.
-Spain’s national carrier has three Business Class lounges in this terminal, but only one of them is open 24 hours a day: the Velazquez lounge, pictured above and in our scroller (photos).
+Spain’s national carrier has three Business Class lounges in this terminal, but only one of them is open 24 hours a day: the Velazquez lounge, pictured above, and in our photos.

 The entrance is hidden away in the duty-free shopping area, but once inside, it’s a large, airy, rectangular, and modern space, with floor-to-ceiling windows along its entire length offering nice views of the runways and airport activities.

-The reception is located at the very centre of the lounge, with plenty of seating areas spreading out from there towards both ends.
-The layout of the lounge is mirrored and both sides feature a food station, where a decent buffet is on display with a mix of cold and hot items including smoked salmon, salads, pastas, chicken curry, premade sandwiches, check out the photos, the food here is great!
+The reception is located at the very center of the lounge, with plenty of seating areas spreading out from there towards both ends.
+The layout of the lounge is mirrored, and both sides feature a food station, where a decent buffet is on display with a mix of cold and hot items, including smoked salmon, salads, pasta, chicken curry, and premade sandwiches.
+Check out the photos.
+The food here is great!
 In addition, there are also some self-service cafés nearby, where one can grab lighter items such as sandwiches, cereals, and fresh fruits.